 The same is known for missionaries, that, for example, a city where there were no missionaries will be punished less than a city that rejected missionaries.
 The Lord said:

-"Truly I say to you, it will be more tolerable for the land of Sodom and Gomorrah in the day of judgment than for that city."
-(Gospel of Matthew: 10; 15).
+"Assuredly, I say to you, it will be more tolerable for the land of Sodom and Gomorrah in the day of judgment than for that city" (Matthew 10:15).

 But the main thing, of course, that we need to know is that all torments are described as eternal, having no end.
 And this is a terrible thing.
 But we must speak about it, for it is the truth.

 By the way, the word "Tartarus" is literally mentioned in the Greek original in the 2nd Epistle of Peter.
-The Apostle Peter says: "For if God did not spare angels when they sinned, but cast them down to Tartarus and committed them to pits of darkness, reserved for judgment."
-(2 Peter 2:4).
+The Apostle Peter says: "For if God did not spare the angels who sinned, but cast them down to Tartarus and delivered them into chains of darkness, to be reserved for judgment" (2 Peter 2:4).
 This is the first time.
 The Lord is not here, He is not mentioned.
 But it is specifically a place of confinement for demons.
 For now.
 This is the same abyss that the demons asked not to be sent into before the time.
 But when the time comes, the demons will be thrown there, and also people who are in alliance with them.
 People in alliance with demons will be thrown into the fiery abyss, where they will be forever.
 And they will not be able to harm anyone.

 The book of the prophet Daniel also says that sinners will rise to everlasting contempt.
-(Book of the Prophet Daniel: 12; 2) "And many of those who sleep in the dust of the ground will awake, these to everlasting life, but the others to disgrace and everlasting contempt."
-(Book of the Prophet Daniel: 12; 2) We have already quoted.
+(Daniel 12:2) "And many of those who sleep in the dust of the earth shall awake, some to everlasting life, some to shame and everlasting contempt" (Daniel 12:2).
+We have already quoted.

-So, the Savior said: "where their worm does not die and the fire is not quenched."
-(Gospel of Mark: 9; 44).
+So, the Savior said: "where their worm does not die, and the fire is not quenched" (Mark 9:44).

-In the Epistle of the Apostle Jude, verse 7, it speaks of the eternal punishment of sinners. (editor's note: "just as Sodom and Gomorrah and the cities around them, since they in the same way as these indulged in gross immorality and went after strange flesh, are exhibited as an example in undergoing the punishment of eternal fire."
-(Epistle of the Apostle Jude; 1; 7))
+In the Epistle of the Apostle Jude, verse 7, it speaks of the eternal punishment of sinners. (editor's note: "as Sodom and Gomorrah, and the cities around them in a similar manner to these, having given themselves over to sexual immorality and gone after strange flesh, are set forth as an example, suffering the vengeance of eternal fire" (Jude 1:7)).

-Second Epistle to the Thessalonians, chapter 1, verse 9, says that sinners will receive punishment, eternal destruction. (editor's note: "These will pay the penalty of eternal destruction, away from the presence of the Lord and from the glory of His power," (2nd Epistle to the Thessalonians: 1; 9))
+Second Epistle to the Thessalonians, chapter 1, verse 9, says that sinners will receive punishment, eternal destruction. (editor's note: "These shall be punished with everlasting destruction from the presence of the Lord and from the glory of His power" (2 Thessalonians 1:9)).

-And we have already cited the Apocalypse. (editor's note: "And the smoke of their torment goes up forever and ever; they have no rest day and night, those who worship the beast and his image, and whoever receives the mark of his name."
-(Revelation: 14; 11))
+And we have already cited the Apocalypse. (editor's note: "And the smoke of their torment ascends forever and ever; and they have no rest day or night, who worship the beast and his image, and whoever receives the mark of his name" (Revelation 14:11)).

 I have given you a small number of quotes.
 Actually, there is a huge number of accounts on this topic.
 Why am I emphasizing this?
 Because for the last 18 centuries (a short recent time), people have periodically appeared in the Church who say that, supposedly, the torment will not be eternal.
 Because, supposedly, it must be understood allegorically.
 The first of such heretics inside the Church, not in an outside 'church', but inside the Church, was Origen.
 Origen, in turn, took this teaching from Plato.
 Plato taught that sinners would be punished for a millennium, and then they would be justified.
 Origen - a former presbyter of the Alexandrian Church, defrocked for a canonical crime - for self-castration.
 He taught that the whole world was created by God as something spiritual - a world of spirits.
 It co-exists eternally with God.
 And some spirits got bored communing with God.
 They became too lazy to commune with Him, and they decided to come up with something else.
 And they cooled down.
 Some became colder, some cooled down to angels, others cooled down even more to souls.
 Some cooled down to demons.
 And as a result, God gave material bodies to the souls.
 But then Origen says that all people and demons will later gradually come to the point where God will forgive them, God will spare everyone, and God supposedly will have mercy on everyone, and over the course of ages, a universal restoration will supposedly occur - apokatastasis, that is, universal restoration.
 The word apokatastasis occurs in Holy Scripture, it means restoration.
 But there it is about the restoration of creation, not about the release of all from torment.
 What arguments do proponents of universal salvation still present?
 How to answer them?
 Because we encounter these arguments almost every day.